Two Crossings of the Katy Railway

 headquarters in Texas and it did not have a Texas railroad charter from the

-for permission to build into Texas over its planned Red River bridge for the
+permission to build into Texas over its planned Red River bridge for the purpose

-purpose of connecting to the H&TC.
-As indicated by his I&GN stock finesse, Gould was aware
+indicated by his I&GN stock finesse, Gould was aware of a key legal shortcoming

-Gould knew that politicians always wanted more railroad service.
+would take time and might require stockholder approval.
+Gould wasn't fazed; he knew that politicians always wanted more railroads.
 It was

-hard for Legislators to question the legality of MP's southward march while also
+hard for legislators to question the legality of MP's southward march with the

 making speeches to their constituents at each town's celebration of new MP